Codepact/codepact-terms/codepact-terms.md

 ## 2. Agreement duration

 - The Agreement will apply for the Term and will continue to renew automatically on a rolling basis for further Terms.
-- The Agreement will not automatically renew for another Term if a party to the Agreement gives the other party 7 days written notice.
+- The Agreement will not automatically renew for another Term if a party to the Agreement gives the other party 7 days written notice that it does not wish to renew the Term.
 - In case of such notice the Agreement will continue to the end of the Term when notice was given, but will not roll over for a new Term.

 ## 3. Agreement creation